 Tile drainage plays an important role in Wisconsin’s agricultural systems.
 Understanding the purpose of tile drainage, locating tile drainage systems and proper drain tile maintenance are key components to maintaining agricultural productivity and protecting water quality in Wisconsin.

 A third fact sheet is currently being developed to cover agricultural management practices to reduce potential loss of nutrients to tile drainage.
 It is also possible that a fourth fact sheet discussing tile flow patterns may also be produced.
-This series of fact sheets allows producers to make more informed management decisions when operating in tile drained landscapes.
+This series of fact sheets allows farmers to make more informed management decisions when working in tile drained landscapes.